rkdarst/scicomp/tut/course/course.rst

 Prerequisites and target audience
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+The target audience is new PhD students in computational (not
+computer) sciences and above, who have not been exposed to these
+topics before.

 Students should already program in some language, and have serious
 preexisting projects as part of other work or studies.
 Most course
 examples will be in Python or C, but these languages are not required.